nixondebantu/hadoop-lab-preparation/avg-word-len/README.md

-# Word count problem in hadoop
+# Average word length count problem in hadoop

 ### To run the job: